MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/how-office-365-validates-the-from-address.md

   `From: <>`

-  Now, message with a blank From address are no longer accepted.
+  Now, messages with a blank From address are no longer accepted.

 - `From: Office 365 sender@contoso.com` (The display name is present, but the email address is not enclosed in angle brackets.)